ItsMeh1/toast-global/README.md

     }
   }
 ```
+>[!TIP]
+>Toasts automatically go away on button click.
+If you want a toast to remain on the users screen until they answer, then you can set the duration to 0, and the system will automatically handle everything else.

 Thanks for using `toast-global`!
 You can test & play around with settings at the [`toast-global` playground.](https://itsmeh1.github.io/toast-global/)
 ##
 Created with ❤️ by ItsMeh1.
 Uses Lucide Icons.